ktkennychow/ktkennychow/README.md

 # Hey there!
 Happy to meet you 🤠

-I am a Full-Stack Developer with a background in product design.

 I like designing and developing products with great user experiences that help increase productivity and connect people.

 I believe that the best products are built through the power of well-constructed codebases that allow rapid development, and our ability to understand how we, humans, behave.